-1 SECTION 201.
-AUTHORITY FOR [CITATION] OR ARREST.
-2 (a) If [an authorized official] has probable cause to believe an individual is committing or 3 has committed an offense, [the authorized official] may issue the individual a [citation] or take 4 another action authorized by law.
-5 (b) Except as otherwise provided by law of this state other than this [act], [an authorized 6 official] may arrest an individual only if: 7 (1) the individual is subject to an order of detention from any jurisdiction, 8 including an arrest warrant or order of revocation of probation, [parole], or release; or 9 (2) subject to subsection (c), [the authorized official] has probable cause to 10 believe the individual is committing or has committed an offense for which a jail or prison 11 sentence is authorized.
-12 (c) If an offense under subsection (b)(2) is [a misdemeanor or non-criminal offense] 13 [punishable by not more than [six months] in jail or prison], [an authorized official] may not 14 arrest the individual unless: 15 (1) the offense is [domestic violence, stalking, driving under the influence, 16 unlawful firearms possession or use, contempt, a sexual offense, or other listed offense]; 17 (2) the individual fails to provide adequate identification, orally or through 18 documentation, as lawfully requested by [the authorized official]; 19 (3) the individual is in violation of a condition or order of probation, [parole], or 20 release; or 21 (4) [the authorized official] reasonably believes arrest is necessary to: 22 (A) safely conclude the [authorized official's] interaction with the 23 individual;

-(B) carry out a lawful investigation; (C) protect a person from significant harm; or (D) prevent the individual from fleeing the jurisdiction.
-Legislative Note: In each subsection, insert the state's term for an official authorized to issue a citation or the equivalent.
-In the introduction to subsection (c), insert the offenses or offense classes or types for which arrest is not authorized except as provided in paragraphs (1) through (4).
+1 including an arrest warrant or order of revocation of probation, [parole], or release; or 2 (2) subject to subsection (c), [the authorized official] has probable cause to 3 believe the individual is committing or has committed an offense for which a jail or prison 4 sentence is authorized.
+5 (c) If an offense under subsection (b)(2) is [a misdemeanor or non-criminal offense] 6 [punishable by not more than [six months] in jail or prison], [an authorized official] may not 7 arrest the individual unless: 8 (1) the offense is [domestic violence, stalking, driving under the influence, 9 unlawful firearms possession or use, contempt, a sexual offense, or other listed offense]; 10 (2) the individual fails to provide adequate identification lawfully requested by 11 [the authorized official]; 12 (3) the individual is in violation of a condition or order of probation, [parole], or 13 release; or 14 (4) [the authorized official] reasonably believes arrest is necessary to: 15 (A) safely conclude the [authorized official's] interaction with the 16 individual; 17 (B) carry out a lawful investigation; 18 (C) protect a person from significant harm; 19 (D) prevent the individual from fleeing the jurisdiction; or 20 (E) obtain information that a [contributing justice agency] is required by 21 law other than this [act] to use for identification.
+22 23 Legislative Note: In each subsection, insert the state's term for an official authorized to issue a citation or the equivalent.
+24 25 In the introduction to subsection (c), insert the offenses or offense classes or types for which arrest is not authorized except as provided in paragraphs (1) through (4).
 In subsection (c)(1), insert the offenses or offense classes or types sufficiently serious to authorize an arrest.
-Comment